jeffriley/COMPAS-docs-test/docs/program-options-list-defaults.rst

 Default = FALSE

 **--chemically-homogeneous-evolution** |br|
 Chemically Homogeneous Evolution mode.
-See :doc:`Riley et al. (2021) <references>` for details of the implementation of Chemically Homogeneous Evolution in COMPAS |br|
+See :cite:`Riley2021` for details of the implementation of Chemically Homogeneous Evolution in COMPAS |br|
 Options: { NONE, OPTIMISTIC, PESSIMISTIC } |br|
 Default = NONE